WALL Literary Journal celebrates its 25th edition this fall

 “Getting to read through peoples’ personal narratives has been really rewarding and interesting,” Mukasa said.
 She enjoyed “reading about peoples’ personal experiences, what they’ve learned through their experiences, and how they’ve transformed.”

-‘For me, it’s been a lot about the class environment,” Schindler said.
+Schindler’s most valued moments this semester has been between him and the other editors.”For me, it’s been a lot about the class environment,” he said.
 “It’s been the most social class I’ve had thus far.
 I’ve gotten along well with the other editors, and it’s nice to be surrounded by people who understand writing as well, if not better than I do.
 It can be very humbling.”

 “We’ve come across so many pieces that have potential,” Mukasa said, “but it can be hard to make the choice about which ones should go in the journal and which ones shouldn’t.
 There’s so many that have potential.”